oroinc/documentation/cookbook/how_to_add_entity_event_listeners.rst

 .. caution::

-    In case of update, we need to persist the related entities and force update with "computeChangeSet" function.
-Every related entities to the current one must be updated like this if you change any properties value.
+    In case of update, we need to persist the related entities and force update them with ``computeChangeSet()`` function.
+Every entity related to the current one must be updated like this if you change any property values.
 If you do not, the new value of your related entity's property will not be updated.

 References